loicgreffier/docsource/README.md

 A relative link can be either absolute or relative:

-- Absolute links are checked from the user's current directory.
+- Absolute links are checked from the root directory of the documentation concatenated with the content directory provided by the `--content-directory` flag or with the image directory provided by the `--image-directory` flag.
 - Relative links are checked from the file to which the link belongs, unless the `--all-absolute` flag is enabled.

 ### Mailto Links